Alberton Oval

-Alberton Oval is located in Alberton, a north-western suburb of Adelaide, South Australia.
-The ground is a public park and is exclusively leased to the Port Adelaide Football Club for Australian rules football.
+Alberton Oval is a sports oval located in Alberton, a north-western suburb of Adelaide, South Australia.
+It has been the home of the Port Adelaide Football Club since 1880.
+The ground is a public park and is exclusively leased to Port Adelaide for Australian rules football.

 History

 With the nearby Queenstown Oval built upon in 1876, the Alberton and Queenstown Council opted to construct a cricketing ground on the land adjacent Brougham Place in 1876.
 The land was donated by the former Mayor of Port Adelaide, John Formby.
 The Queen and Albert Oval was officially opened on 8 November 1877 for a game between the touring Tasmanian cricket team and a selected eleven of the Queen and Albert Cricket Association.

 Port Adelaide Football Club

 While several teams played at the Alberton Oval in the ground's early days, it is most famous for being the training and administration base for the Port Adelaide Football Club since it played its first game on 15 May 1880 and defeated the original, now-defunct Kensington Football Club 1-nil.

 Port Adelaide has played all its South Australian National Football League (SANFL) home games at the ground since 1880.
 When the club commenced playing in the Australian Football League (AFL) in 1997, it played home matches at Football Park in West Lakes, until 2014 when AFL matches were moved to the Adelaide Oval near the city.
 The club continued fielding a team in the SANFL after accession to the AFL, and continued to play home matches at Alberton Oval.
 Initially the SANFL team was legally separate from the club's AFL operations, until the two were re-unified in 2010.
 Since 2014 Port Adelaide's SANFL team has been a reserve team for the club.
 The club commenced fielding a women's team in the AFL Women's league in 2022, and play home matches at Alberton Oval.

 All of the club's teams, including its AFL, AFLW and SANFL teams, conduct their principal trainings at the ground.

 The Allan Scott Power Headquarters stands adjacent to the oval.
 So too does The Port Club, a social venue for the club's supporters and players, which was opened on 14 November 1954.

 Alberton is regarded as the "spiritual home" of Port Adelaide due to the club (in the SANFL) playing almost all of their homes games there since commencing its tenancy.
 The club's AFL team usually plays one or two trial games at the ground during the pre-season.

 Many notable Australian rules footballers have played for Port Adelaide on the ground, including 3 time Brownlow and Sandover Medalist Haydn Bunton Sr, four time SANFL Magarey Medal winner and club games record holder (392) Russell Ebert, nine time premiership coach Fos Williams, local junior and future Carlton player Craig Bradley, 1992 Best and Fairest winner Nathan Buckley, 1993 Brownlow Medallist Gavin Wanganeen and Port Adelaide's first ever AFL coach, John Cahill who also coached the club to 10 SANFL premierships.